Welcome to the 17th Integrated Communications, Navigation and Surveillance Systems (ICNS) Conference.

 She has successfully provided direction on the development and fielding of many of the FAA’s NextGen programs and enabling technologies.
 Please congratulate Diana when she receives her award after the keynote address on Tuesday, April 18.

 I thank you for your attendance.
 Please make the most of the opportunities to learn from the excellent technical program and to network with your colleagues during our morning breakfasts, breaks, lunches, and evening social events.
-I invite you to join the exhibitors and sponsors reception on Tuesday evening and enjoy an entertaining presentation,“Kelly’s Greatest Challenge – The SR-71,” from Buz Carpenter, USAF, Col., Retired.
+I invite you to join the exhibitors and sponsors reception on Tuesday evening and enjoy an entertaining presentation,“Kelly’s Greatest Challenge – The SR-71,” from Buz Carpenter, U.S.AF, Col., Retired.

 Finally, my heartfelt thanks to the sponsors, exhibitors, chairs, the ICNS Executive Committee, outstanding staff and volunteers who make the ICNS conference a premier event for the aviation industry.